therealdreg/bochs_linux_kernel_debugging/README.md

 Cick Debug Options -> Set specific options -> Select Disk image

-Download this repo:
+Download ida_load_names.py from this repo:

 https://github.com/therealdreg/symseghelper

-in Host: Open IDA PRO, start a Bochs debug session and go to File -> Script File
+Open IDA PRO, start a Bochs debug session and go to File -> Script File

 Select ida_load_names.py, this script ask you for generated Bochs symbol file

 Done!

-After that you can load symbols on Native Bochs Debugger (running inside IDA PRO) using "ldsym global"
+After that you can also load symbols on Native Bochs Debugger (it is running inside IDA PRO).
+Just select Bochs in IDA command line and execute a "ldsym global"

-So, IDA PRO with Bochs symbols (ida_load_names.py) + Bochs native debugger with symbols (ldsym global), The best of both worlds:
+IDA PRO with Bochs symbols (ida_load_names.py) + Bochs native debugger with symbols (ldsym global), The best of both worlds:

 ![bochs_ida_pro_linux_kernel_debug_and_native](img/bochs_ida_pro_linux_kernel_debug_and_native.png)